-typical chromosome shown in a common ancestor, 20 generations ago, of four present-day individuals.
-There 1-2 random will be in each crossovers chromosome arm in each of the 20 meioses linking each present-day person to their Only common ancestor. small proportion sequence of the ancestor's chromosome will be inherited by descendants after generations (red segments).
+typical chromosome A 1S shown in a common ancestor, 20 generations ago, of four present-day individuals.
+There 1-2 random will be in each crossovers chromosome arm in each of the 20 meioses linking each present-day person to their common ancestor.
+Only a small proportion of the sequence of the ancestor's chromosome will be inherited by descendants after 20 generations (red segments).